-The overall HSE performance in 2016 was excellent with no lost time accident (LTA) reported.
-The Company takes pride to inform that the Plant has completed more than 2,005 days without an LTA.
+The overall HSE performance in 2017 was excellent with no lost time accident (LTA) reported.
+The Company takes pride to inform that the Plant has completed more than 2,370 days without an LTA.

 The Plant holds major certifications like ISO 14001 and OHSAS 18001 as a testimony for safe and high quality Plant operations.
-The Plant was also awarded the 'RoSPA Gold Award for Health and Safety' in July 2016 by The Royal Society for the Prevention of Accidents (RoSPA).
+The Plant was also awarded, for two consecutive years, the 'RoSPA Gold Award for Health and Safety' in July 2017 by The Royal Society for the Prevention of Accidents (RoSPA).
 Many other proactive actions undertaken by the Company and STOMO have led to such excellent accomplishment of HSE objectives:

-- Frequent management reviews and safety walks - Introduction of proactive key performance indicators (KPI) - Introduction of the behavioral based program called "fresh eyes" - Implementation of INTELEX a safety incidents management system
+- Frequent management reviews and safety walks - Proactive key performance indicators (KPI) - Behavioral based program called "fresh eyes"